feathersui/feathersui-starling/documentation/help/markdown/features.md

 -   If no width or height is provided, components will resize themselves automatically based on the provided skin and dimensions of sub-components.

 -   Factories and interfaces allow you to customize sub-components.
-For instance, select the type best suited for phone, tablet, or desktop.
+For instance, select the type of sub-component best suited for phone, tablet, or desktop.

 -   Choice of [text rendering](text-renderers.html) between bitmap fonts or vector fonts drawn to textures.
 Vector fonts may be rendered with either `flash.text.TextField` or Flash Text Engine.